Home

 Joori looks at Fen sidelong, and his seven sticks sway a little too far to the left; he breathes through it, as Xari said, and everything steadies.
 Fen sets his jaw and begins again.

-Xari’s got it wrong, Samin thinks.
+Xari's got it wrong, Samin thinks.
 No one, but no one, has the depth of concentration Fen has.
-Fen could stand in the middle of a whirlwind with lightning strikes singeing his toes and not lose his focus—if there’s something at the end of it he wants.
+Fen could stand in the middle of a whirlwind with lightning strikes singeing his toes and not lose his focus--if there's something at the end of it he wants.
 A target.
 A bloody point.

 "That's it, Fen Joori, a Paradox you will always be."
 Xari smirks when Joori rolls his eyes as he gently takes his hand away from his latest addition, but she only says, "So much ambition, turned to stubborn forbearance.
 Such a contradiction."